 In this movie, based on the 1957 book How the Grinch Stole Christmas, The Grinch plans to ruin Christmas for the Who’s of Whoville by stealing all of the decorations and gifts in the town.

-With this movie, as well as the Live Action How the Grinch stole Christmas, it was something that would make me think how are the going to take either a 65 page book with illustrations or the half hour cartoon special and make it into a 90+ minute movie.
-When the film was announced and made in 2000, they decided to go with a live action take on the movie.
-Besides Jim Carrey’s performance as The Grinch, the visuals and makeup, there wasn’t really anything else to say (for now) other than that film was a movie for it’s time.
+With this movie, as well as the Live Action How the Grinch Stole Christmas, it was something that would make me think how are they going to take either a 65-page book with illustrations or the half-hour cartoon special and make it into a 90+ minute movie.
+When the film was announced and made in 2000, they decided to go with a live-action take on the movie.
+Besides Jim Carrey’s performance as The Grinch, the visuals and makeup, there wasn’t really anything else to say (for now) other than that film was a movie for its time.

-This is Illumination’s second Dr Seuss’ animated movie, the first being The Lorax.
-While I like Despicable Me and other films Illumination puts out, they seem to target young kids for their movies.
-I think that is fine when dealing with Dr Seuss material.
-I thought that the animation and art did match the style of Dr Seuss illustrations.
-I felt like I was watching a Dr Seuss book I just read, with a lot more detail.
+This is Illumination’s second Dr. Seuss’ animated movie, the first being The Lorax.
+While I like Despicable Me and other films Illumination puts out, they seem to target young kids for their films.
+I think that is fine when dealing with Dr. Seuss material.
+I felt that the animation and art did match the style of Dr. Seuss illustrations.
+I felt like I was watching a Dr. Seuss book I just read, with a lot more detail.

-The Grinch, wasn’t much of a Grinch in this movie.
-I can’t think of many moments in the movie that I thought The Grinch was mean to everyone.
+The Grinch wasn’t much of a Grinch in this movie.
+I can’t think of many moments in the film that I thought The Grinch was mean to everyone.
 The only few parts he was mean was when he pushed the head off of the snowman that a kid built and knocking a jar off of the top of the shelf that a Who wanted from a top shelf in the store.
 I never thought once that the Grinch was a Grinch, just a cranky creature.
 It’s was also odd to see him interact with the Who villagers, that pass off his actions like a “that’s our Grinch, wah wahhhh” and not fear or despise him.
-It makes The Grinch feel less like the hermit who hated Christmas in the book and more like a loner introvert who prefer to stay by himself.
+It makes The Grinch feel less like the hermit who hated Christmas in the book and more like a loner introvert who prefers to stay by himself.
 Benedict Cumberbatch was a strange (that may be a pun, I personally don’t know if I want to count that) choice I thought.
-He was fine and had a few sinister vocal moments where I thought that has was good as The Grinch, but didn’t add anything menacing or memorable to the role like Boris Karloff or Jim Carrey did.
-It like to come off as trying to make the Grinch more likeable and misunderstood.
+He was fine and had a few sinister vocal moments where I felt that he was right as The Grinch, but didn’t add anything menacing or memorable to the role like Boris Karloff or Jim Carrey did.
+It’s like to come off as trying to make the Grinch more likable and misunderstood.

 Another interesting note was Max.
 They really toned down the Grinch’s meanness towards Max and instead of being a servant to The Grinch and more of an overworked roommate serving The Grinch.
 Max never seemed reluctant and always went along with The Grinch’s plans with a smile and positive demeanor.
 The Grinch even gave in to Max at times, again making the Grinch less mean.
-I did like the look of Max the most and he did have some funny moments.
-The funniest for me was when the Grinch asked if he was emotionally eating again to Max after they were out of food.
-After a chuckling montage, Max just grunts which I interpreted as “a Little”.
+I did like the look of Max the most, and he did have some funny moments.
+The most entertaining for me was when the Grinch asked if he was emotionally eating again to Max after they were out of food.
+After a chuckling montage, Max just grunts, which I interpreted as “a Little.”
 For whatever reason, this made me laugh.

 There aren’t a lot of characters in this movie.
 We get to meet Bricklebaum an annoying Whovillager who loves Christmas and The Grinch hates due to said love of Christmas.
-Voiced by Kenan Thompson of Saturday Night Live and a stardard role like many of the new additions could have just been cut out.
+Voiced by Kenan Thompson of Saturday Night Live and a standard role like many of the new additions could have just been cut out.
 We get the Lou who family of Donna Lou Who voiced by Rashida Jones as a mother raising the three kids including Cindy Lou Who voiced by Cameron Seely.
-Donna Lou was another character that did need to be seen to tell Cindy’s story, but might have been able to have gotten away with not being voiced in the movie I thought.
-Cindy Lou felt less like a Dr Seuss Character and more like a combination of Agnes and Edith from the Despicable Me Movies in terms of personality.
+Donna Lou was another character that did need to be seen to tell Cindy’s story but might have been able to have gotten away with not being voiced in the movie I thought.
+Cindy Lou felt less like a Dr. Seuss Character and more like a combination of Agnes and Edith from the Despicable Me Movies in terms of personality.
 Her interaction with The Grinch was only at the end of the movie, which I preferred.
-One thing the last movie did which I didn’t like was have Cindy Lou interact with The Grinch throughout the entire movie.
+One thing the last film did which I didn’t like had Cindy Lou interact with The Grinch throughout the entire film.

 Fred, an overweight reindeer that the Grinch captures, was a new character that was added to this movie.
-Fred, really didn’t have a point to be in the movie.
-He was caught by the grinch to be his reindeer for his sled.
+Fred really didn’t have a point to be in the film.
+He was caught by the Grinch to be his reindeer for his sled.
 He didn’t talk and gave some mild comic relief.
-Not to soon after, we found out that he has a kid and wife and wife and The Grinch let’s him go.
+Not too soon after, we found out that he has a kid and wife and wife, and The Grinch lets him go.
 Again and yet another point that he really wasn’t a hateful Grinch.
 I can’t see why any Grinch on any format would let him go.
 I feel The Grinch would have made his punishment worse.
-When you start to see the changes, you start to see that this movie feels like a water down retelling of How the Grinch Stole Christmas for kids.
+When you start to see the changes, you begin to see that this movie feels like a water down retelling of How the Grinch Stole Christmas for kids.